xpack/web-jekyll/pages/xbb/prerequisites.md

 For any GNU/Linux distribution, follow the
 [specific instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository).

-The steps to install Docker on an Ubuntu system are basically:
+For example, the steps to install Docker on a modern 64-bit Ubuntu system are basically:

 ```console
 $ sudo apt-get update